moding-il/bizdoc.core/README.md

 }
 ```

-The above example uses `CubeInfo` to show a matrix of cube axes with company 201 from your code.
+The above example uses `CubeInfo` to show a matrix of cube axes with company 201 showing balance per month.

-> Using the `MapInfo` requires you configure the _maps_ in BizDocModule.forRoot({maps: {apiKey: ...}}), in your app.module.ts file.
+> Using the `MapInfo` requires configuring the _maps_ settings in BizDocModule.forRoot({maps: {apiKey: ...}}), in  app.module.ts file.

 ### Forms